gardusig/road2senior/preparation/README.md

 ## Ask at the end

 By the end of each interview, you are expected to have around 5 minutes to ask a few questions to the interviewer.
-It's an opportunity to clarify if you actually likes the company and maybe show interest through an unexpected curiosity. [here](./followup.md).
+It's an opportunity to clarify if you actually like the company and maybe show interest through an unexpected curiosity. [here](./followup.md).

 ## After the interview